This post may contain affiliate links, please see the privacy policy for details.

 Like this recipe?
 Rate and comment below!

-You will just absolutely LOVE this homemade version of Starbucks’ delicious oat bars!
-They are very similar to traditional British flapjacks with a few variations.
-These cafe style oat bars are made with wholesome ingredients and are perfect for a quick breakfast or snack on the go.
-Plus, these granola bars are easy to make and can be customized to suit your taste preferences.
-Enjoy the taste of Starbucks in the comfort of your own home with these homemade oat bars!
+This version of Starbucks’ oat bars is very similar to traditional British flapjacks with a few variations.
+The cafe-style oat bars are made with wholesome ingredients and are perfect for a quick breakfast or snack on the go.
+Plus, oat or granola bars are easy to make and can be customized to suit your taste preferences.
+Enjoy the taste of Starbucks in the comfort of your own home with these homemade oat bars.

 Bella Bucchiotti